Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Computational Experiments

 \section{Computational Experiments}

-In this section, we first introduce the configuration of our computational experiments.
-We create synthetic data, which allows us to control the `degree of nonstationarity', i.e., meaning that we can manually impose trends and exogenous disturbances in the data.
-We conduct numerical experiments to show the performance of our ScPO, and perform a sensitivity analysis on the main cost components.
-We end this section by showing the performance of ScPO on two real-life case studies at our industry partner.
+In this section, we first introduce the configuration of our computational experiments in Section 6.1.
+We create synthetic data, which allows us to control the ``degree of nonstationarity", i.e., meaning that we can manually impose trends and exogenous disturbances in the data.
+We conduct numerical experiments to show the performance of our ScenPO in Sections 6.2 and 6.3.
+We end this section by showing the performance of ScenPO on (large-scale) real-life data at our industry partner in Section 6.4.
+A sensitivity analysis is provided in Appendix B in our online appendix.